refabr1k/minimal-mistakes/_posts/2020-02-01-post-My-OSCP-Experience.md

 I remember that all I wanted was to better my circumstances (and to get a break from drag-my-feat-to-work kind of job) and follow my desire of working in a security role.
 I started studying for CEH (Certified Ethical Hacker) which at that had been a 3 year goal now and decided I should finally get into it (The book I bought was version 8 and theres even version 10 now!).
 I also got myself an ebook **Georgia Weidman's Introduction to Penetration Testing** after reading some reviews about it online.

 This has to be the best hands-on book for beginning pentesting!
 After following and doing the labs, I got my first Shell experience (hacking remotely) into a windows machine (Exploiting the MS08-067 using metasploit on a Windows XP) and felt like a winner.
 Its an addictive feeling, getting a shell!
 I later learnt about Capture-The-Flag machines (like in [VulnHub](https://www.vulnhub.com/)) that are designed to be vulnerable for hacking practice.
-At this point, hacking really got me excited but most importantly the idea that you could hack (legally) and get paid to do it for companies (Penetration Testing) became a career goal for me. **In the process of finding vulnerabilities in computer systems and exploiting them (or showing how to) so that the company would be able to become more secure** is the reason why I want to do this.
+At this point, hacking really got me excited but most importantly the idea that you could hack legally and get paid in a job to do it for companies (penetration testing) became a career goal for me. **In the process of finding vulnerabilities in computer systems and exploiting them (or showing how to) so that the company would be able to become more secure** is the reason why I want to do this.
 And its fun too!

 # <a name="START"></a>OSCP START